 Plastics are up there in the list of fascinating “must-eat” items for a good number of cats.
 In my case, every time I set down a plastic bag of groceries or open the plastic seal of a container of water, two furballs in my clowder suddenly appear out of nowhere and two sets of eyes gleam at me with obvious excitement.
 Plastic materials that cats love include plastic bags, cellophane tape, bread bags, plastic cups, plastic straws, candy wrappers… Even harder items like baller bands and small detachable parts of toys, to name a few.
 This article will help advise you on what action to take if your cat ate a piece of plastic.
 The threat that swallowing plastic has is dependent on the quantity and type in which the cat digests.

 What To Do After Your Cat Eats Plastic?

 1. Small, Soft Plastic — Wait and Check The Litterbox

-If your cat ate plastic, the next course of action depends on what type of plastic he ate.
+If your cat ate a piece of plastic, the next course of action depends on what type of plastic he ate.
 If this is a small piece of soft plastic then you have the option to wait and observe your cat.
 It takes between ten to twenty-four hours for material to pass through the digestive tract, sometimes up to four days.
-You may want to call your veterinarian to ask advise about giving your cat laxatives or fiber dietary supplements that may help the food and other materials eaten to move along faster.
+You may want to call your veterinarian to ask advice about giving your cat laxatives or fibre dietary supplements that may help the food and other materials eaten to move along faster.

 2. My Cat Ate A Piece Of Plastic Big Piece & Hard Plastic — Watch Out For Signs of Gut Obstruction and Injury, Take to Vet